iboates/thismapdoesnotexist-model/README.md

 ## Model

-You can download the model from my [Google Drive](https://drive.google.com/file/d/1phVKU_pJ4q-rTUzAlaG6JX48ZIi4WYls/view?usp=sharing).
+The model is too big for Github, so you can download it from my [Google Drive](https://drive.google.com/file/d/1phVKU_pJ4q-rTUzAlaG6JX48ZIi4WYls/view?usp=sharing).

 ## Use